Table Mountain at sunset in Cape Town

 Perhaps it’s the mountain-meets-beach landscape.
 Maybe it’s the lively culinary scene, the cheery family-friendliness of the place, or the coming together of cultures through music, fashion, architecture, language, and food.
 Or perhaps it’s just that people seem to instantly feel more relaxed on arrival.

-They call it the Mother City, and while some say it’s because it was once declared the only metropolis (derived from the Greek for ‘mother city’) in Africa, others suggest it’s because it takes around nine months for anything to get done…
+They call it the Mother City, and while some say it’s because it was once declared the only metropolis (derived from the Greek for “mother city”) in Africa, others suggest it’s because it takes around nine months for anything to get done.

 Either way, there’s lots to love about Cape Town.

-A much-loved landmark
+A landmark with a legend

-Although most people only think of the mountain’s flat-topped facade, the Table Mountain range stretches for miles down the Cape Peninsula.
+Center of the city, pride of its residents, and handy orientation spot for Capetonians giving directions, Table Mountain is the focal point of Cape Town.
+Most people only think of the mountain’s flat-topped facade, but the range stretches for miles down the Cape Peninsula.
 Along the way, it harbors hiking trails, mountain biking routes, a dizzying cable car ride, and enough plants to keep budding botanists grinning for weeks.

-Birders are also happy and while wildlife is largely skittish and nocturnal, dassies are abundant.
+Birders are also happy, and while wildlife is largely skittish and nocturnal, dassies are abundant.
 Resembling an oversized hamster, the adorable dassie—also known as a rock hyrax—is actually more closely related to the elephant.

-One day, on finding a cloaked stranger sitting in his usual spot, Van Hunks challenged the newcomer to a smoking contest.
+One day, on finding a cloaked stranger sitting in his usual spot, van Hunks challenged the newcomer to a smoking contest.
 Hours of billowing smoke later, the stranger conceded and on lifting his head, his cloak slipped to reveal a pair of horns.
 Van Hunks, who had inadvertently beaten the devil himself in the competition, promptly disappeared in a flash of lightning.
 To this day, when the clouds roll in, locals ponder whether the devil is demanding a rematch.

 Of all the ethnic groups and cultures that call Cape Town home, none tells the story of the city quite as well as the Cape Malay people.
-Descended from enslaved African and Javanese people and, to a lesser extent, Khoisan hunter-gatherers (South Africa’s indigenous people), the Cape Malay culture is rich and fascinating.
+Descended from enslaved African and Javanese people and, to a lesser extent, Khoisan hunter-gatherers (South Africa’s Indigenous people), the Cape Malay culture is rich and fascinating.
+The best way to get a taste for it is through traditional cuisine.
+Like the people, the cuisine melds elements of Asia and Africa, creating fragrant and subtly spicy dishes including curries, cardamom-infused desserts, and the signature dish, bobotie, a meat casserole with egg custard topping that’s easy to make at home.

-Its undisputed inventor is Rashaad Pandy, who, having hired some laborers to help with construction work, wanted to send them home with full stomachs.
-Finding his fridge a bit bare, he put together what he had: a few French fries, some slices of bologna, and a spicy relish called atchar, all slapped on a hoagie roll.
-One of the laborers declared it to be a “Gatsby smash” and both the sandwich and its name caught on.
+Another dish that is undeniably Capetonian: the Gatsby.
+It makes no claim to be fancy or refined but has been feeding families in the city since the 1970s.
+Its undisputed inventor is Rashaad Pandy, who, having hired laborers to help with construction work, wanted to send them home with full stomachs.
+Finding his fridge a bit bare, he put together what he had: French fries, bologna, and a spicy relish called atchar, all slapped on a hoagie roll.
+One of the laborers declared it to be a “Gatsby smash,” and both the sandwich and its name caught on.

 Today the colossal rolls—usually more than a foot long—are served in takeaways around town, including Rashaad’s own restaurant, Super Fisheries.
 They come filled with thick-cut fries, sauce, and salad, topped with anything from bologna to calamari or spiced steak with a fried egg.
 The Gatsby is enjoyed equally by workers looking for a quick and filling lunch, families on a budget, and hungover students in search of sustenance.